peteroupc/html3dutil/doc/H3DU.Camera.md

 #### Parameters

 * `cx` (Type: Number)<br>
-    The camera's new X-coordinate.
+    The camera's new X coordinate.
 * `cy` (Type: Number)<br>
-    The camera's new Y-coordinate.
+    The camera's new Y coordinate.
 * `cz` (Type: Number)<br>
-    The camera's new Z-coordinate.
+    The camera's new Z coordinate.

 #### Return Value